docker/docs/install/linux/docker-ee/oracle.md

 ### Architectures and storage drivers

-Docker EE supports {{ linux-dist-long }} 64-bit 7.3 or higher, running the Red Hat Compatible kernel (RHCK) 3.10.0-514 or higher.
+Docker EE supports {{ linux-dist-long }} 64-bit, versions 7.3 and higher, running the Red Hat Compatible kernel (RHCK) 3.10.0-514 or higher.
 Older versions of {{ linux-dist-long }} are not supported.

 On {{ linux-dist-long }}, Docker EE only supports the `devicemapper` storage driver.
 In production, you must use it in `direct-lvm` mode, which requires one or more dedicated block devices.
 Fast storage such as solid-state media (SSD) is recommended.
 Do not start Docker until properly configured per the [storage guide](/storage/storagedriver/device-mapper-driver/){: target="_blank" class="_" }.